videolan/x265/doc/reST/cli.rst

 	Emit the alternative transfer characteristics SEI message where the integer is the preferred transfer characteristics.
-Required for HLG (Hybrid Log Gamma) signalling.
-Not signalled by default.
+Required for HLG (Hybrid Log Gamma) signaling.
+Not signaled by default.

 .. option:: --pic-struct <integer>

 	Set the picture structure and emits it in the picture timing SEI message.
 	Values in the range 0..12.
 See D.3.3 of the HEVC spec. for a detailed explanation.
-	Required for HLG (Hybrid Log Gamma) signalling.
-Not signalled by default.
+	Required for HLG (Hybrid Log Gamma) signaling.
+Not signaled by default.

 Bitstream options
 =================